 The ‘Prayer for Generosity’ is much-loved by followers of Ignatian spirituality, although little is known about its authorship.
 The prayer is attributed frequently to St Ignatius Loyola, the founder of the Jesuits, but was it really composed by him?
 Jack Mahoney SJ investigates the origins of this ‘brief but elegant prayer’.

-Thursday 15 Feb: Moses sets 'life and prosperity, death and disaster' before the people.
-Moses says, 'choose life', and so does Jesus
+Moses sets 'life and prosperity, death and disaster' before the people.
+Moses says, 'choose life', and so does Jesus: even though it seems strange and unattractive, his way in fact leads to life.

 Type any words in the box below to search Thinking Faith for content containing those words, or tick the ‘author’ box and type in the name of any Thinking Faith author to find all of his or her articles and reviews.
 You can also narrow your search by selecting a category from the dropdown menu.